 History of WRAP

-If you are considering integrating Dr. Copeland’s program, Mental Health Recovery including WRAP, into your agency or organization, please contact the Copeland Center directly to insure that your program accurately reflects Dr. Copeland’s and the Center’s most current findings.
+If you are considering integrating WRAP into your program, agency or organization, please contact the Copeland Center directly to ensure that your program accurately reflects AHP's and the Copeland Center’s most current findings.